logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 265: A company would like to give the smallest positive amount to each worker consistent with the constraint that if a developer has written more lines of code than their neighbor, they should receive more money.
 Given an array representing a line of seats of employees at MegaCorp, determine how much each one should get paid
 - Q 266: Given a dictionary of words and an input word, create a function that returns all valid step words
 - Q 267: Given an 8x8 matrix, determine whether the king is in check
+- Q 268: Given a 32-bit positive integer N, determine whether it is a power of four in faster than O(log N) time